Close Menu

 Kindness doesn’t just feel good.
 Research shows that there are a multitude of health benefits for the giver, the receiver and even the observer.
 Both witnessing and performing acts of kindness produce results oxytocinoften called the ‘love hormone’.
 Increased oxytocin lowers blood pressure and increases self-esteem.

-See also The Miraculous Energy Dynamic of Giving
+See also The Importance of Relaxation

 Being kind to others also increases the production of serotoninthe neurotransmitter responsible for feelings of contentment, well-being and calmness.
 Furthermore, acts of kindness reduce discomfort through the production of endorphins.
 As if all that weren’t enough, kindness also reduces stress hormones cortisolthe overproduction of which has been linked to a variety of health problems.